oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 #### Specifying timeout for online updates

-In a rare case if the WDT online update command timeout results in error in the operator log, you can specify the following attributes under `onlineUpdate` to override the default value:
+In a rare case if the WDT online update command timeout results in error in the operator log, you can specify the following attributes under `onlineUpdate.wdtTimeouts` to override the default value:

 |Attribute Name | Default value (milli seconds) |
 |-------|------|